f-vicente/us3000-synology/Readme.md

   - The container does not stop gracefully, it throws an error.
   - Changing settings in the Synology UPS pane causes a restart in the container and an error appears, but changes apply.
 Just close, and open again the settings page.
   - Startup warnings and errors.
+  - Synology does not power-off the NAS, just switches to standby.
+Use arc-loader "ups" addon to shut down completely, then you can use WOL to power-on again.

 ## 📝 License